 A charge-coupled device (CCD) is an electrical component responsible for converting incoming photons into an electric charge.
 The detector in a spectrometer is one example of a CCD that is used for measuring the amount of light entering the system at each wavelength.
 As photons land on different pixels of a CCD, electrons are generated and stored.
 After a sample has been recorded, the accumulated charge is transferred away from the chip, digitized and sent to the computer for analysis.
 The spectrometer output is shown as a spectrum.

-Using Ocean Insight spectrometers, the chromaticity, or color, of a sample may be measured.
+Using Ocean Optics spectrometers, the chromaticity, or color, of a sample may be measured.
 Chromaticity is a photometric parameter (matching the response of the human eye) and is typically given in CIE standard coordinates.
 The human eye contains cone cells that act as red, green and blue color sensors; every color that you “see” is a combination of the outputs of these cells.
-Similarly, a spectrometer calculates the color of a sample by approximating the photometric responses of these sensors (based on its spectral output) to most closely match what we see.
+Similarly, a spectrometer calculates the color of a sample by approximating the photometric responses of these sensors (based on its spectral output) to match most closely what we see.
 The spectrometer can go a few steps further by quantifying the sample colors seen and calculating the following parameters:

 - Correlated Color Temperature (CCT) – this is the temperature of a black-body radiation source that emits light of a color that most closely matches the sample’s color.
-Confusingly, a light source can be described as cool if it bluish or warm if it is more red in color, whereas black bodies change from red to yellow to white to blue on increasing temperature.
+Confusingly, a light source can be described as cool if it bluish or warm if it is redder in color, whereas black bodies change from red to yellow to white to blue on increasing temperature.
 A blue LED with a very high CCT may be described as looking “cooler” than a red LED with a much lower CCT.

 - Color Saturation – this is a measure of how rich the color of the sample is.
 Whiter samples, nearer the middle of the chromaticity plot below, are less “color saturated” than those that appear nearer the edge of the plot.
 This term is not to be confused with Saturation.